Emotional marketing is a powerful marketing technique that differentiates highly successful brands from averagely successful ones.

-This emotional marketing statistic shows how emotion is a powerful deciding factor for buyers, and how brands and marketers should focus on creating ads that gain intense emotional responses.
+This emotional marketing statistic shows how emotion is a decisive deciding factor for buyers and how brands and marketers should focus on creating ads that gain intense emotional responses.

 9. Only 15% of consumers say that brands do a good job of emotionally bonding with them beyond a functional Relationship

 Even though emotional marketing is at its peak, and several brands are using it to grow their business more effectively.
-It’s still surprising to see that majority of brands suck at building emotional connections with their customers.
+It’s still surprising that most brands suck at building emotional connections with their customers.

 In this study conducted on 9000 customers, only 15% of consumers say that brands do a good job of emotionally bonding with them beyond a functional Relationship.
 This means about 85% of businesses don’t understand how to build a proper emotional connection with their customers.